sdh16/framb0ise/README.md

 Domoticz is great but the interface could be improved here and there.
 We understand and really like that the developers focus on adding functionality instead of making it look 'pretty'.

-So we started a topic trying to get a team together, but the responses were not as we exspected.
+So we started a topic trying to get a team together, but the responses were not as we expected.

 We to took another approach: A little less conversation, a little more action please ... :)